HGARgG-0710/recursive_int/README.md

 Currently available targets (compilers/systems):

 1. `gccwin32` (default) - GCC and Windows
+2. `gcc` - GCC with Shell Script

 <!-- TODO: add support for more compilers, not just the GCC... -->

 Then, just use the archive, as you would any other archive-distributed library.

+NOTE: the `LLONG_MIN` from here on is actually `LLONG_MIN + 1`.
+Due to the implementation of `llabs`, the value of `LLONG_MIN` has no absolute value and is so excluded from the library's allowed number range.

 ## Documentation